Swasidhant/DirectSelect/README.md

 //font color of the title of final tableview view public var finalTitleColor: UIColor = UIColor.init(red: 34.0/255.0, green: 34.0/255.0, blue: 34.0/255.0, alpha: 1.0)

+//font color of the cell texts in non selection state public var defaultSubviewNonSelectionColor: UIColor = UIColor.lightGray

+//font of the cell title text in non selection state public var finalTitleNonSelectionStateFont: UIFont = UIFont.systemFont(ofSize: 18.0)

+//tableview row which is selected should first align itself exactly in the selectable area before the final tableview UI is dismissed public var selectedRowShouldCenterBeforeDismiss: Bool = false

 //UI configs of intro view if it is used public var introViewUIModel: DSIntroUIModel?